subhan-liaqat/Identification-of-Genes-Associated-with-Autism-Spectrum-Disorder/README.md

 tqdm
 gseapy
 requests
-📄 License
+📜 License
-This project is licensed under the MIT License.
+This project is released under the MIT License.
-See LICENSE for details.
+See the LICENSE file for details.

-📬 Contact
+✉️ Contact & Citation
-For questions or collaboration:
+If you use or extend this work, please cite the accompanying concept paper and credit the author.
-📧 mughalsubhan946@gmail.com
+For questions, feedback or collaboration, reach out: mughalsubhan946@gmail.com

-Thank you for visiting this repository! 🌱
+Thank you for exploring this project! 🚀